WARNING: RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS1

 CALDOLOR Injection 800 mg/200 mL (4 mg/mL) bags are ready to use and require no dilution prior to use.

 Do not exceed 3,200 mg total daily dose in adults.
 Do not exceed 40 mg/kg or 2,400 mg, whichever is less, total daily dose in pediatric patients less than 17 years of age.
+In pediatric patients 3 months to less than 6 months of age, the dosage is limited to a single dose not to exceed 10 mg/kg or 100 mg, whichever is less.

 IMPORTANT SAFETY INFORMATION1